section-engineering-education/engineering-education/articles/nodejs-mongodb-custom-ranking/index.md

 status: publish
 published: true
 url: /engineering-education/nodejs-mongodb-custom-ranking/
-title: How to perform custom ranking for records from a MongoDB database in Node.js
+title: How to Perform Custom Ranking for Records from a MongoDB Database in Node.js
 description: This article will be an overview on custom ranking of data in MongoDB.
 We will learn how to create a database, collection, insert, and query the results.
 author: terrence-aluda
-date: 2021-04-01T00:00:00-23:30
+date: 2021-04-17T00:00:00-17:30
-topics: []
+topics: [Node.js]
 excerpt_separator: <!--more-->
 images: